Making ends meet

 Financial problems have a habit of getting worse unless they are tackled quickly.
 If you find that your budget plan is not realistic, you will need to take steps to minimise your expenditure and maximise your income.

 You may need to consider cutting optional payments such as clothes, TV rental or mobile phone bills.
 This may be the time to cut spending on entertainment or alcohol.
 For example, smoking 20 cigarettes a day costs approximately £2,000 a year.
+Try the Money Saving Expert demotivator to see where you can reduce your outgoings.

 Even if you have a sensible budget, it is easy to spend more than you intend.
 Try keeping a detailed and accurate list of everything that you spend for a period of at least two weeks.
 Then compare this to your budget.
 Doing this exercise may be all it takes to see where the problem lies.